adrhill/SparseConnectivityTracer.jl/docs/src/dev/how_it_works.md

 ```
 To obtain a sparsity pattern, each scalar input $x_i$ gets seeded with a corresponding singleton index set $\{i\}$ [^1].
 Since addition and multiplication have non-zero derivatives with respect to both of their inputs,
-the resulting scalar values accumulate and propagate their index sets (annotated on the edged of the graph).
+the resulting values accumulate and propagate their index sets (annotated on the edges of the graph above).
 The sign function has zero derivatives for any input value.
 It therefore doesn't propagate the index set ${4}$ corresponding to the input $x_4$.
+Instead, it returns an empty set.

 [^1]: since $\frac{\partial x_i}{\partial x_j} \neq 0$ iff $i \neq j$